ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

 The `app` folder of this repo contains the python app code, which uses Watson Discovery, and Watsonx.ai  to respond to the queries from the UI.

-The `web-wa` folder contains the ReactJS UI code and it opens up the Watson-Assistant in the screen.
+The `web-wa` folder contains the `ReactJS UI` code and it opens up the `Watson-Assistant` in the screen.
 Then the Watson-Assistant would calls Watson Discovery, and Watsonx.ai  to respond to the queries of the user.

+#### Solution Architecture

 This solution follows RAG architecture model.
 The tech stacks used here are the following
 - Watsonx.ai